mrunaljsarvaiya/mrunaljsarvaiya.github.io/_pages/about.md

 <br>
 #### What is my research about?
 <br>
 I'm interested in developing deep learning methods to enable agile navigation in unstructured environments for aerial systems.
-My first two years were dedicated to generating an expert dataset by developing an optimization-based trajectory generator that produces time-optimal trajectories in cluttered scenarios.
-The rest of my time will focus on using this expert data to develop policies that map onboard depth sensing to robot trajectories.
+My first two years were dedicated to building a high quality expert dataset by developing an algorithm that produces time-optimal trajectories in cluttered scenarios.
+The rest of my time will focus on using this data to develop policies that map onboard depth information to robot trajectories.